paulfioravanti/jlpt/README.md

 ![Kanji Back Template][]

+They are definitely more practical than pretty, so if you are looking for something better or nicer looking, you may have more luck looking up Anki's [JLPT shared decks][].

 I used the [新完全マスター][] (_Shin Kanzen Master_) series of books as a basis to create my flash card decks; meaning that I straight-up adapted all content from all the books into flash card decks.